 Previously, if an individual had a moderate to large amount of astigmatism, this could not be corrected at the time of cataract surgery.
 This resulted in the need for full-time eyeglass correction following the surgery.
 However, thanks to a wonderful technological breakthrough, an AcrySof® Toric IOL can be implanted at the time of cataract surgery.
 With the utilization of the toric lens implants, there’s no longer the need for two separate procedures in order to have improved quality distance vision and decreased dependency on glasses.

-Until 2017, Dr. Mendelsohn could only utilize a ReStor lens implant when low to moderate levels of astigmatism were present pre-operatively because the laser could only correct these levels of astigmatism.
+Until 2017, Dr. Mendelsohn or Dr. Karli could only utilize a ReStor lens implant when low to moderate levels of astigmatism were present pre-operatively because the laser could only correct these levels of astigmatism.
 For the twenty percent with greater levels of astigmatism (not fully corrected by laser), Drs.
 Mendelsohn and Karli would utilize the Acrysof Toric lens implant.
 While these lenses offer dramatically improved distance vision, glasses were needed for near and intermediate distance tasks.
-This year, the FDA (Federal Drug Administration) granted final approval for a Acrysof Toric ReStor lens implant, combining the best of both worlds.
+Two years ago, the FDA (Federal Drug Administration) granted final approval for a Acrysof Toric ReStor lens implant, combining the best of both worlds.
 The highly acclaimed Acrysof PanOptix lens is now being utilized with tremendous success and phenomenal patient satisfaction by American, Canadian and European ophthalmologists.
 PanOptix lenses provide an unparalleled stellar quality of vision for near, intermediate, and distance vision!
 Dr. Alan Mendelsohn and Dr. Sapir Karli have had a similar very favorable experiences with the Toric ReStor lens.